guerrerj/UVic3DPrintingWebApp/README.md

 # These two files are the ones we will mostly modify

-# The other two folders/apps login and JobTracker were created with python manage.py startapp appName
+# The other two folders/apps Login and JobTracker were created with python manage.py startapp appName
 # They represent different functionalities of the web app with their associated models(database data) and
 # views(apis) and templates(html)

 # Each app also has a model file which contains the database classes (these classes are mapped to a
 # sql database in sqlite3) Then these models are captured by the views.py (apis) to return the
 # required html in the templates folder to the front end

+# you can also run -> python manage.py migrate    --> to update the schemas for the databases after
+# you update the models

 # I also installed bootstrap 4 which has to be loaded to each new html (see base.html for e.g)
 # which can be used to format the html